Mandagapattu Temple: Mandapa

 Right behind the facade, is the mandapa separated from the inner mandapa ardha-mandapa behind by a row of pillars and pilasters.
 The floor of the front or mukha-mandapa is slightly lower level than that of the ardha-mandapa.
 The rock cut are carefully crafted such that the pillars of the inner mandapa and the ones in the facades are of equal shape and dimension, except the height of the lower saduram of the facade, due to slightly raised floor on which these pillars stand upon.

 Over each of the two rows of the pillars and pilasters there is a principle beam cut also called as uttira, that over the inner rows slightly thicker than that of the outer row.
-At either end, cut over the side walls, are two cross beam which, curiously do not go over these principal longittudinal beams or even under them but are one the same level with them.
+At either end, cut over the side walls, are two cross beam which, curiously do not go over these principal longitudinal beams or even under them but are one the same level with them.
 Over the beams is cut a vajana, projecting beyond the width of the beam.
 The ceiling is plain and free of any design or art works.